Friend to All Living Things

 - Another good example from Animal Planet's heyday is Jeff Corwin, who gushed and raved about every animal he came across on his show.
 Well, except for monkeys, but Jeff still liked them and just preferred to keep his distance so they wouldn't maul him.
 Due to him being a herpetologist, Jeff was especially fond of snakes and lizards, and always tried to give them a kind word and better reputation whenever he could.

 - According to Ripley's Believe it or Not, Elie Gourbeyre of Nouara, France could lure any bird to her shoulder by merely crooking her finger.
 This lasted only from the time she was six until she was twelve years old.

 - Values Dissonance: This type of character is almost Always Female... in North America and Northern Europe!
 In Latin America and Southern Europe... well, back then, it was a tomboy (Artemis / Diana the Greco-Roman goddess of wildlife).
 Nowadays it is a guy (Francesco D'Assisi).
 While in the USA it is often considered typical that All Girls Like Ponies—in many parts of the world this automatically marks you a tomboy.

 - Well, we have Kevin Richardson as in this video.

 - The Nazis, ironically enough.
-While they commited atrocities to human beings, they focused on some of the most efficient environmental preservation methods in contemporary Europe, and part of their rhetoric inluded the preservation of nature...
-Likewise, Hitler himself loved dogs, and killed his own to save them from Soviet treatment, which was quite brutal.
+While they commited atrocities to human beings, they focused on some of the most efficient environmental preservation methods in contemporary Europe, and part of their rhetoric inluded the preservation of nature.
+(Their animal-rights efforts were aided by the fact that they didn't need lab animals, as they just tested on humans.)
+Likewise, Hitler himself loved dogs, and killed his own to save them from Soviet treatment.